maciekx7/CinemaApp/README.md

 # CinemaApp
 Client-Server Cinema Application.
-Android Mobile Client and REST API ASP.NET Core server.
+Android Mobile Client, REST API ASP.NET Core server and MySQL database.

 This project was created on porpouse of academic project.